 Spread over Fall, Winter and Spring quarters, students will participate in two to four sessions of Readings in Cancer Biology (CABI 39900).
 Pairs of students work with a CCB faculty member for five weeks of directed reading, to build critical analysis and presentation skills.
 Two or more sessions count as one course.

 Laboratory Rotations, Choosing the Thesis Lab and Forming a Dissertation Committee

 Once students identify labs they might join, they work with the faculty to arrange two nine-week across Winter and Spring quarters.
 Some students may opt for one or two additional six-week rotations during Summer quarter.

 As early as the end of Spring quarter of first-year and no later than the beginning of Fall quarter of the second year, students select a thesis advisor in whose lab they will conduct dissertation research and a co-mentor from a different field in cancer biology to help guide their intellectual and professional development.
 Once students have chosen a thesis advisor and co-mentor, they should begin to develop a dissertation project and form a thesis committee of appropriate faculty to help guide their research.

 All first-year students will take an oral preliminary exam at the start of Summer quarter of their first year.
-Students will be assigned a published article and two weeks to prepare a scholarly, critical analysis that will be presented to three CCB faculty members.
+Students will be assigned a published article and one week to prepare a scholarly, critical analysis that will be presented to three CCB faculty members.
 The preliminary exam confirms that each student has a strong core of knowledge in cancer biology and is intellectually prepared to begin their thesis research.

 Students who finish the year in good standing and have passed the preliminary exam can begin preparing their thesis proposal and start their dissertation research.